Spray painting

 8

 Apply three or four coats of paint to create a solid layer of silver paint.
 This will allow it to shine, creating a metallic effect on the fabric.
+Each coat should be applied evenly, allowing proper drying time between layers to avoid any unwanted texture.

 9